OAuth 2.0 Authentication Backend

 Scope aliases are necessary when scopes in the RabbitMQ format cannot be configured on the identity provider (IDP) side.
 Instead, a set of names is configured on the IDP side, and mapped to a set of scoped that RabbitMQ can parse and use.

-For instance, let's consider an identity provider with the following two roles:
+For example, let's consider an identity provider with the following two roles:

 admin